unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-DevExpress.md

     ```

     > [!NOTE]
-    > You may noticed that the `Binding` markup extension is used on some properties.
+    > You may notice that the `Binding` markup extension is used on some properties.
 The `MauiEmbedding` can handle bindings between Maui Controls and UnoPlatform, just make sure the property in the `Binding` expression matches the property on your ViewModel.

 1. Update the EmbeddedControl.xaml.cs with the following code.